GameFoundry/bsf/Documentation/Manuals/Native/renderAPI.md

 # Command buffers {#renderAPI_i}
 Almost all @ref bs::RenderAPICore "RenderAPICore" commands we talked about so far support @ref bs::CommandBuffer "CommandBuffer"s.
 Command buffers are optional, but they allow the rendering commands to be generated from threads other than the core thread.

 To create a command buffer call @ref bs::CommandBuffer::create "CommandBuffer::create" after which provide it to the relevant @ref bs::RenderAPICore "RenderAPICore" calls.
 Those commands will get recorded in the command buffer, but not executed.
-To actually execute the commands call @ref bs::RenderAPICore::executeCommands "RenderAPICore::executeCommands".
+To actually execute the commands call @ref bs::RenderAPICore::submitCommandBuffer "RenderAPICore::submitCommandBuffer".

 This allows rendering to be faster since work can be distributed over multiple CPU cores.
 Note that only command queuing can happen on a separate thread, command buffer creation and execution must still happen on the core thread.